Chinese imperial cuisine: Imperial cuisine in the Ming dynasty

 Imperial cuisine in the Ming dynasty was mostly cooked with the flavours of southern China because of the preferences of Zhu Yuanzhang, the founder of the Ming dynasty.
 The cuisine in the Ming palace totally changed the Mongolian style of food served during the Mongol-led Yuan dynasty.
 The imperial cuisine of the Ming dynasty had one important characteristic, which was to maintain good health.
 The emperors of the Ming dynasty paid great attention to maintaining their health by eating healthy food.
 The menu of imperial cuisine changed daily and dishes were not repeated.
 Imperial cuisine of the Ming dynasty was mainly grain-based.
 Therefore, meat and bean products were not as popular as they were in the former dynasties.
 In the Qing dynasty, a famous dish was sweet potatoes.
 Maize and chili peppers were also introduced in around the mid-16th century.
 Other famous dishes including shark's fin soup and edible bird's nest also gained their fame during this period.
 Those two dishes were introduced to China by the explorer Zheng He in the early Ming dynasty.
 While these two dishes were becoming examples of extravagant dishes, sea cucumbers and prawns were also brought into China.
 Many famous cooks and chefs such as Song Wusao and Wang Eryu emerged in the Ming dynasty.

 Popular dishes

 Peking duck

-Peking duck originated in the Southern and Northern Dynasties (420–589 CE).
+Peking duck originated in the Southern and Northern Dynasties (420–589 CE), specifically originated in Nanjing.
 Roasted duck was first served as a dish in imperial cuisine during the Yuan dynasty.
 It developed fully and became an important part of imperial cuisine menus during the Ming dynasty.
 In contemporary society, Peking roasted duck has entered international cuisine.
-Its unique taste was favoured by both Chinese and non-Chinese.
 Peking roasted duck was famous because of its crispy skin and the juicy meat which left a deep impression on people eating it for the first time.
+Since the imperial era, the dish is admired for its thin, crispy skin sliced in front of the diners by the cook.
 There are unique techniques to serving and eating Peking duck for maximum enjoyment of its taste.